 1. Heat and Chemical Stress

 Yes, it's not only us parents who crack under heat and stress, but even baby bottles do too!
-Putting boiling water in them, microwaving or washing them in high-temperature settings in a dishwasher introduce too much heat on plastic making them go soft and disrupt the original arrangement of the plastic molecules as designed by the manufacturers, which could eventually result to cloudy baby bottles.
-To make your bottles look new for longer, we recommend heating milk in a non-plastic cup or a bowl then transfer it to the bottle after it has cooled down a little.
+Putting boiling water in them, microwaving or washing them in high-temperature settings in a dishwasher introduces too much heat to plastic.
+The heat makes them go soft and disrupts the original arrangement of the plastic molecules designed by the manufacturers, which could eventually result in cloudy baby bottles.
+To make your bottles look new for longer, we recommend heating milk in a non-plastic cup or a bowl and then transferring it to the bottle after it cooled down a little.

 Most baby bottles nowadays are made of plastic.
-Whether it is BPA free or not, plastic is soft and can easily get scratched either inside or outside the bottle.
-The bottle brushes that we use can introduce small scratches causing the cloudy bottles.
-Sadly once the bottles are scratched, there is little that you can do to make them look like new again.
-It is best to use gentle bottle brushes made of soft silicone, and avoid brushes with hard and sharp bristles, like our Magic Wand Bottle Brush
+Whether it is BPA free or not, plastic is soft and can easily get scratched inside or outside the bottle.
+Bottle brushes can introduce small scratches causing cloudy bottles.
+Sadly once the bottles are marked, there is little that you can do to make them look new again.
+It is best to use gentle bottle brushes made of soft silicone and avoid brushes with stiff and sharp bristles, like our Magic Wand Bottle Brush

-Why not try out Nimble Milk Buster, which is designed to detach milk fat and proteins from plastic.
-And on the point of using lukewarm water for washing bottles, well it also has something to do with proteins.
-Proteins unfold when exposed to heat making them stickier and harder to remove from plastic.
-It's hard to tell what is the perfect washing temperature because it depends on the fat and protein content of the milk that you use, so it is best to experiment and see what works best.
+Why not try out Nimble's Milk Buster, which we designed to detach milk fat and proteins from plastic.
+And on the point of using lukewarm water for washing bottles, it also has something to do with proteins.
+Proteins unfold when exposed to heat, making them stickier and more challenging to remove from plastic.
+It's hard to tell the perfect washing temperature because it depends on the fat and protein content of the milk that you use, so it is best to experiment and see what works best